My themed walks concentrate on my personal interests of French art and culture, artists and writers as well as British ideas of welfare and society.

 2012 Olympic Legacy

-Two of the key elements born in mind when planning the games were that they should be “green”.
+A key element in plans for the games were that they should be “green”.
 Visitors arrived on public transport.
 Eco-friendly electricity powered the athlete’s village and all the venues.
-The Games legacy would leave those venues and a park to the local people.

 This is an uplifting story which will warm your heart.